mustackable-dev/Ormamu/docs/readme.md

 You can use any ValueType or string as a primary key for your entity model, as long as it maps properly to your database.

-Since the most common practice is to use an autoincrementing int or long primary key, Ormamu comes in with shorthand methods specifically for this case.
+Since the most common practice is to use an autoincrementing `int` primary key, Ormamu comes in with shorthand methods specifically for this case.

 However, you are free to choose whatever key type suits your needs.